Whole Wheat Burger Buns (Healthy & Vegan)

 Instructions

-3. Add water, almond milk, soy yogurt and lemon juice to the flour mix.
-Combine everything with a spoon, then knead with your hands until a smooth but still sticky dough forms.
+• Add the water, almond milk, soy yogurt and lemon juice to the flour mix.
+Combine everything with a spoon, then knead with your hands for a few seconds, until a smooth but still sticky dough forms.

-4. Divide the whole wheat dough into 6 pieces, shape them into buns and line them on your prepared baking sheet at about an inch distance.
+• Divide the whole wheat dough into 5-6 pieces, shape them into buns and line them on your prepared baking sheet, at about an inch distance.

-5. Brush the buns with almond milk, and top with rolled oats, black sesame and pumpkin seeds.
+• Brush the buns with apple sauce, and top with rolled oats, black sesame and pumpkin seeds.

-6. Bake for 30 minutes or until golden.
-Then, remove from the oven and let the buns cool slightly before serving.
+• Bake for 25-30 minutes, until golden.
+Remove from the oven and let the buns cool slightly.
+Then cut horizontally with a sharp knife.

 Notes